| Name |

 well as lots of outrageous (bad) language.
 I guess the key to getting your

-blog read is to curse like a sailor.
+blog read is to curse like a sailor?!?

 There are also some quiet interludes based on Paul and